OfficeDev/office-js-docs-pr/docs/testing/unit-testing.md

 # Unit testing in Office Add-ins

-It is a good practice to create unit tests for your add-in's code.
+Unit tests check your add-in's functionality without requiring network or service connections, including connections to the Office application.
 Unit testing server-side code, and client-side code that does *not* call the [Office JavaScript APIs](../develop/understanding-the-javascript-api-for-office.md), is the same in Office Add-ins as it is in any web application, so it requires no special documentation.
-But client-side code that calls the Office JavaScript APIs is challenging to test for the following reasons:
+But client-side code that calls the Office JavaScript APIs is challenging to test.
+To solve these problems, we have created a library to simplify the creation of mock Office objects in unit tests: [Office-Addin-Mock](https://www.npmjs.com/package/office-addin-mock).
+The library makes testing easier in the following ways:

 - The Office JavaScript APIs must initialize in a webview control in the context of an Office application (Excel, Word, etc.), so they cannot be loaded in the process in which unit tests run on your development computer.
+The Office-Addin-Mock library can be imported into your test files, which enables the mocking of Office JavaScript APIs inside the node.js process in which the test run.
 - Some unit testing frameworks require that mock objects emulate all the members of the object type that is being mocked, which isn't feasible for the Office JavaScript APIs because some object types have over a hundred members.
-- Unit testing frameworks are stateless, which makes it difficult to test the [application-specific APIs](../develop/understanding-the-javascript-api-for-office.md#api-models) in the Office JavaScript APIs, because they have methods [load()](../develop/application-specific-api-model.md#load) and [sync()](../develop/application-specific-api-model.md#sync) that must be called in a particular order relative to other functions and to each other.
+- Unit testing frameworks are stateless, which makes it difficult to test the [application-specific APIs](../develop/understanding-the-javascript-api-for-office.md#api-models) in the Office JavaScript APIs, because they have methods [load](../develop/application-specific-api-model.md#load) and [sync](../develop/application-specific-api-model.md#sync) that must be called in a particular order relative to other functions and to each other.
+The mock objects that you create with the Office-Addin-Mock library automatically have mock implementations of `load` and `sync`.

-To solve these problems, we have created a library to simplify the creation of mock Office objects in unit tests: [Office-Addin-Mock](https://github.com/OfficeDev/Office-Addin-Scripts/tree/master/packages/office-addin-mock).

 The library doesn't depend on the Office JavaScript APIs and it can be used with any JavaScript unit testing framework, including the following among others: